 - Public areas (lobbies, elevators, laundry rooms, etc.) and high-touch areas (door knobs, elevator buttons, etc.) will be disinfected frequently by the University.
 We also recommend that you clean and disinfect any frequently touched objects and surfaces in your apartment.

-- During Stay-at-Home or Shelter-in-Place guidelines, external (nonaffiliated) visitors to the University and overnight guests are prohibited from in the residence halls or apartments.
+- At this time, external (nonaffiliated) visitors to the University and overnight guests are prohibited from in the residence halls or apartments.
 In addition, no more than one resident student visitor is acceptable at any one time.

 Depending on the conditions of the pandemic, students living in on-campus housing may be required to participate in COVID-19 testing.
 Check this page frequently for updates.